The Personal and Matter Dashboards are intended to give you a snapshot of pertinent information related to your overall personal and specific matters.

 - If a user is an administrator they will be able to see the metrics.

-- Budget (Elite subscription plan only): Shows the value of current billables relative to the Matter budget.
+- Budget (available on some subscriptions): Shows the value of current billables relative to the Matter budget.

 - Outstanding balance: Shows the total amount currently outstanding on invoices for the Matter.

 - Matter Trust Funds: Shows the total amount of funds currently held under the Matter's trust ledger